alexeyraspopov/message-script/README.md

 # Message Script

-A set of tools for creating message-driven systems in JavaScript.
+A set of tools for creating [reactive message-driven systems](http://www.reactivemanifesto.org/) in JavaScript.

 ## Packages